2008 IndyCar Series: Other news

 During the off-season, IndyCar enlisted the services of Tony Cotman as Vice President of Competition, who had worked for Champ Car the previous three seasons as Vice President of Operations and race director.

 Off the track, Hélio Castroneves became a massive sensation and attained celebrity status after participating and winning the fifth season of ABC's Dancing with the Stars.
-An estimated audience of 24.90 million viewers saw Castroneves win the final show, with an average viewership of 21.67 million espectators over the season.
-Andretti Green Racing driver Danica Patrick, who already enjoyed major national recognizition, further expanded her reach by prominently featuring in the Sports Illustrated Swimsuit Issue.
+An estimated audience of 24.90 million viewers saw Castroneves win the final show, with an average viewership of 21.67 million spectators over the season.
+Andretti Green Racing driver Danica Patrick, who already enjoyed major national recognition, further expanded her reach by prominently featuring in the Sports Illustrated Swimsuit Issue.